April Ryan (The Longest Journey): Character design

-Fictional biography
+Appearances

 April Ryan is a human daughter of the White of the Draic Kin (Dragons), the Mother.
 It is unknown who her father is, or even if she has one.
 She is a painter and artist in the world of Stark.
-Whether April was born in Arcadia or Stark is not known; but shortly after her birth on April 14, 2191 by Stark reckoning, she was adopted into a normal human family that lived somewhere in the continental United States.
+Whether April was born in Arcadia or Stark is not known; but shortly after her birth on 14 April 2191 by Stark reckoning, she was adopted into a normal human family that lived somewhere in the continental United States.
 Her adoptive father was often inebriated and beat her as a child.
 His antipathy is later revealed to stem from the fact that he dropped April on the floor when she was very little, which severely injured her legs, with doctors doubting that she ever would be able to walk.
 To suppress his guilt, he started ignoring her henceforth; but as she made a completely unexpected and quick recovery, he felt that she was mocking him and began to blame her for his own misery.
 Despite April's bad relationship with her father, she has always been on good terms with her adoptive mother and rarely had quarrels with her two brothers, Danny and Owen.
 After turning 18 April left her adoptive family forever, after having one last row with her father, wherein he was injured.
 Without a word of goodbye to her mother, April left for Newport, an industrial megapolis.

 At the beginning of The Longest Journey, as a resident of the technology-driven world, Stark, she discovers that she is a Shifter - a person with the power to move between worlds.
 Her journey begins when she unwittingly transports herself to the magical Arcadia.
 She is the daughter of the White Dragon, as she herself felt a connection between the two of them and it is confirmed by the White Dragon.
 Moreover, her Stark parents adopted her.
 April is prophesied from all four species holding the parts of the disc as being the savior who will restore the balance, only to finally break it.

 April (described on the promotional posters with a tagline "Rebel, Emissary, Chosen") returns in Dreamfall one of the three protagonists the game.
 After her success in The Longest Journey, she was left without a purpose, and chose to join the effort to liberate the Northlands from the occupation by the Azadi (freedom) Empire.
 She has turned her back on her former world of Stark and considers herself a citizen of Arcadia now.